 The QuBit

 Computers use switching states of transistors that can assume the classical state 0 or 1 to store information or perform computing operations.
-In a quantum computer, the smallest unit of information is called a QuBit.
-Unlike the bit, which assumes either one or the other state (0 or 1), a QuBit Q consists of an arbitrary superposition of these two states:
+In a quantum computer the smallest unit of information is called a QuBit.
+Unlike the bit, which assumes either one or the other state (0 or 1), a QuBit |Q> consists of an arbitrary superposition of these two states:

-<br /> \Ket{Q}=\alpha\Ket{0}+\beta\Ket{1}\qquad(1)<br />α and β are (in general) complex numbers indicating the fraction for 0 and 1, respectively.
-The state 0 resp.
-1 and the state Q are represented as vectors on the surface of a Bloch sphere [1]:
+\Ket{Q}=\alpha\Ket{0}+\beta\Ket{1}α and β are (in general) complex numbers indicating the fraction for |0> and |1>, respectively.
+The states |0>, |1> and |Q> can be represented as vectors on the surface of a Bloch sphere [1]:

 The values for α and β are normalized so that their square results in the value 1:

-<br /> |\alpha|^{2} + |\beta|^{2}=1\qquad(4)<br />In this case, |α|2 and |β|2 indicate the probabilities of which state the QuBit is currently in.
-A permissible state for a QuBit is shown in the next figure, where the probability of encountering 0 or 1 is 50% to 50% [1].:
+|\alpha|^{2} + |\beta|^{2}=1|α|2 and |β|2 indicate the probabilities of which state the QuBit is currently in.
+A possible state for a QuBit where the probability for |0> and |1> is 50% is |+>.
+This state is shown in the next figure [1]:

 Sources

-[1]: M. Ellerhoff, Mit Quanten Rechnen.
-Wiesbaden: Springer Spektrum , ISBN 978-3-658-31221-3
+[1] M. Ellerhoff.
+Mit Quanten Rechnen.
+ISBN 978-3-658-31221-3